-Batch process manager (option)
+Batch Process Manager (option)

-The batch process manager is a powerful function for pallet machining and series production.
+Batch Process Manager is a powerful function for pallet machining and series production.
 With the clear-cut user interface, you plan your production process and receive important information about the upcoming operations.

-Batch process manager automatically checks for missing tools, downtime, or manual insertion of tools.
+Batch Process Manager automatically checks for missing tools, insufficient tool life, and required manual tool changes.
 The result of the check is displayed in the status overview.

-In the batch process manager, the following information is already displayed in advance:
+In Batch Process Manager, the following information is already displayed in advance: